 - It may also be derived from the Christian and Islamic angel Remiel, whose name means Compassion of God.

 - Moral Myopia: She is extremely protective of Misa, but she never says a word about the people Misa kills.
 Justified in that she is a god of death who herself must kill to stay alive and that she comes to view most humans as "such ugly creatures."

-- My Mistress Right Or Wrong: She's on Misa's side, no matter what.
+- My Master, Right or Wrong: She's on Misa's side, no matter what.

 - The Smart Gal: Though she is frequently tricked by Light and L she is the smartest of the Shinigami who get any screen time and knows the Rules of the Death Note much better than say Ryuk or Shidoh as Light notes when asking Ryuk to clarify some of the rules in the second arc: